According to my 25 year old self – I’d failed at life.

 Working with the residents also reminded me how much I missed my nanny buff and family.
 The experience was the catalyst for moving back “up-north”, though I cried for a full week when leaving London my home for 6 years.
 The reality is, I couldn’t be happier living in Doncaster near my family.
 And although I do miss London and all my friends.
 It was the right decision to move back and my random job helped me to make that hard decision.

 In 2012 after working a series of badly paid jobs, I landed a dream job at St John’s Hospice as a arts and crafts therapist.
-This is a phenomenal work and I get too work with brilliant nurses too, so although, I cried to my mum, I should have been a nurse, I now get to work alongside the best.
+This is a phenomenal job and I get to work with brilliant nurses too, so although, I cried to my mum, I should have been a nurse, I now get to work alongside the best.

 So, listen-up all you young creatives on your random and unique journeys, you never know what’s round the corner, so chin-up and enjoy the ride.